-AD Ports Group Secures 12 Prestigious Stevie International Business Awards
+Ad Ports Group Secures 12 Prestigious Stevie International Business Awards

 Distinguished leadership of Capt.
 Saif Al Mehairi , Managing Director of Abu Dhabi Maritime was celebrated with the Gold Stevie Award for 'Executive of the Year - Diversified Services'.

-Captain Mohamed Juma Al Shamisi, Managing Director and Group CEO, AD Ports Group, said: "I am delighted with our remarkable wins, which underscore AD Ports Group's commitment to excellence, innovation, and making a positive impact across various sectors.”
+Captain Mohamed Juma Al Shamisi, Managing Director and Group CEO, AD Ports Group, said, "I am delighted with our remarkable wins, which underscore AD Ports Group's commitment to excellence, innovation, and making a positive impact across varisectors.”

 In addition, AD Ports Group's PIE Programme received the Silver Stevie Award for 'Thought Leadership Campaign of the Year' in the Business Services category.
 The Silver Stevie Award for 'Marketing Team of the Year' reaffirmed the Group's excellence in crafting compelling marketing strategies and campaigns.